 Work As a Photographic Artist

 His photographic oeuvre ranges from conceptual portraiture to urban explorations with inspirations from psychogeography.
 In 2016 he started the ongoing portrait series “LOVE OVER HATE – The Art of Peace,” which has been exhibited repeatedly at various locations in Austria and Italy; works from this series received an Honorable Mention from the 15th Julia Margaret Cameron Award in 2020.
 The project “RE-READING THE CITY – Views of the Posturban Condition” was presented at Ars Electronica Festival 2015 in Linz, Austria, and works from his series “Notes from the Island,” resulting from a residency with Galleria Cult in Alghero and Bosa, Sardegna, were shown at Museo Casa Manno, Alghero, and Museo Casa Deriu, Bosa, in 2017 and 2021.
 The conceptual series “Have You Seen This? – A Photographic Odyssey through Salzburg” was exhibited in 2019 in the Traklhaus at the Salzburg Fortress.
 His book of photography on “Beethoven in Vienna” (Edition Lammerhuber, Baden) was published in 2019.
-His book of photography and poetry “WALKING IN YOUR SLEEP – 88 Photographs and 33 Songs” is due to come out in Spring of 2023.
+His book of photography and poetry “WALKING IN YOUR SLEEP – 88 Photographs and 33 Songs” came out in 2023.